gren-lang/compiler/hints/init.md

-# Creating an Gren project
+# Creating a Gren project

 The main goal of `gren init` is to get you to this page!